-Table 1: Late Submission Tariff for Dissertations, Mini-Projects and Take-Home Exams
+Table 1: Late Submission Tariff for Dissertations, Mini-Projects, and Take-Home Exams

-Note: The penalty will be a percentage reduction of the maximum total mark available for the work so, for example, in the case of a 10% penalty, 10 University standardised Marks (USMs) would be deducted.
+The penalty will be a percentage reduction of the maximum total mark available for the work so, for example, in the case of a 10% penalty, 10 University standardised Marks (USMs) would be deducted.
 The final mark awarded after application of the penalty cannot be below 0.
+Penalties will only be applied after the work has been marked and the Exam Board has checked whether there are any valid reasons for late submission.